Brown Sugar Syrup

 • An easy 2-ingredient recipe that’s made in less than 5 minutes.

 • Make a batch and store it in the refrigerator to have on hand to flavor and sweeten drinks.
-The syrup is also great for flavoring cold foam and whipped cream.

 • The recipe makes a cup of brown sugar syrup.